FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 custom_softmax (generic function with 1 method)
 ```

 The implementation looks straightforward enough!
-Note that we specify `dims=1` in the `sum` function to calculate the sum of probabilities across columns.
-Remember, we will have a `3X150` matrix (predicted `y`s) as the output of our model, where each column would be an output of a corresponding input.
+Note that we specify `dims=1` in the `sum` function to calculate the sum of probabilities in each column.
+Remember, we will have a 3×150 matrix (predicted `y`s) as the output of our model, where each column would be an output of a corresponding input.

 Let's combine this `softmax` function with our model to construct the complete `custom_model`.